-2. USB device wake-up (3-pin USBPW12, USBPW34, USBPW56, USBPW78)
+2. PS2/USB Device Wake-up (3-pin PS2USBPW)

-Set these jumpers to +5V to wake up the computer from S1 sleep mode (CPU stopped, DRAM refreshed, system running in low power mode) using the connected USB devices.
-Set to +5VSB to wake up from S3 and S4 sleep modes (no power to CPU, DRAM in slow refresh, power supply in reduced power mode).
+This jumper allows you to enable or disable the USB/PS2 keyboard or mouse wake-up feature.
+Set this jumper to +5V to wake up the computer from S1 sleep mode (CPU stopped, DRAM refreshed, system running in low power mode) using the connected keyboard, mouse or USB devices.
+Set this jumper to pins 2-3 (+5VSB) to wake up from S3 and S4 sleep modes (no power to CPU, DRAM in slow refresh, power supply in reduced power mode).